5 Cold-Weather Tips You Need to Stay Healthy

-Rod Acosta, MD, Interim Senior Vice President, Medical Affairs, and Chief Medical Officer.
-President & Chief Executive Officer, Stamford Health Medical Group
+Rod Acosta, MD, Chief Physician Executive, President & CEO of Stamford Health Medical Group

 Looking for a Primary Care Physician?

 We're here to help.

 Find a Doctor

 Fall comes with a bounty of celebrations.
 The other side of fall, however, isn’t so enjoyable: the flu, bearing the cold, and everything to think of in preparation for the winter and year ahead.
 Here are five simple winter health tips I hope will help you stay well and healthy during this seasonal shift.

 1. Get a flu shot and a COVID shot.

 Influenza and COVID-19 can be serious, so it’s important to do your part to protect yourself and your loved ones.
 Here are many reasons why you should get a flu shot.
 And here is more information about how to schedule your COVID-19 vaccine.
 (And no, you cannot get the flu or COVID from either vaccine.)

 We know cold-weather sports aren’t for everyone.
 That’s okay.
 You don’t have to spend a day on the ski slopes to get a decent workout in.
 Not a fan of the gym?
 That’s okay, too.
 You can simply set a spot in front of your TV and move to your favorite exercise videos on YouTube or practice your favorite yoga poses with a calming soundtrack in the background.

 3. Pay attention to indoor air quality.